graemeg/fpGUI/languages/README.txt

 Edit them with programs like kbabel or gtranslator.
 Run 'sh localize.sh' script in the tools directory to update translations.

-Send the updated xxx.fi.po files to graemeg.lists@gmail.com.
+Send the updated xxx.fi.po file in a zip archive to graemeg@gmail.com.
-Do not send diffs for .po files.
+Do not send diffs for .po files!

 Now the background: